Last updated January 30, 2019

 Official tournament fact sheets located on the Wizards of the Coast website for specific tournaments may define alternative or additional policies or procedures.
 If a contradiction exists between this document and an official fact sheet located on the Wizards of the Coast website, the information in the fact sheet takes precedence.

 Wizards of the Coast reserves the right to alter these rules, as well as the right to interpret, modify, clarify, or otherwise issue official changes to these rules without prior notice.

-2018 planned updates to this document are scheduled to be announced as below.
+2019 updates to this document are scheduled to be announced the Monday after each Prerelease.
 There may be additional dates in which updates to this document will be announced.
 The dates of any additional announcements will be communicated with at least 4 weeks’ notice.
 Other updates not involving updates to card legality may

 occur without prior announcement.